chrisduenas/overtime-app/README.md

 ## Features:
 - x Approval Workflow
-- SMS Sending -> link to approval or overtime input -> integrate     with Heroku scheduler
+- x SMS Sending -> link to approval or overtime input -> integrate     with Heroku scheduler
 - x Administrate admin dashboard
 - x Block non admin and guest users
 - Email summary to managers for approval
 - x Needs to be documented if employee did not log overtime

-## UI:
-- x Bootstrap -> formatting
-- x Icons from Glyphicons
-- x Update the styles for forms

-## Approval Workflow TODOs
-- status to post (database migration)
-- status needs to be required
-- status to have a default value
-- implement approval stages
-- locking
+- Create audit log for each text message